acumos/kubernetes-client/docs/deploy-in-private-k8s.rst

 Portal User Authentication
 ++++++++++++++++++++++++++

-The docker-proxy service will call the portal-marketplace /api/auth/jwtToken API to verify that the user running the deploy.sh script is an actual registered user of the Acumos platform, thus is allowed to access docker images from the docker registry configured for the Acumos platform.
+NOTE: the next release will leverage the specific user's credentials on the Acumos platform, as the docker-proxy will call the /api/auth/jwtToken API of the portal-marketplace to verify that the user is registered on the platform, and only then confirm login success to the docker client.

 +++++++++++++++++++
 Solution Controller